artoria-dev/data-science-lol/README.md

 I got my data set up and ready to be classified in a model.
 I will use different kind of classifier and compare them.

 First off, the 'Logistic Regression', or 'Linear Regression'.
-I showed this type or regression before (the plot with the students and their marks).
+I showed this type or regression before (the plot with the students and their marks, above my artwork).

     logReg = LogisticRegression(solver='lbfgs', max_iter=100000)
     logReg.fit(df_train.loc[:, df_train.columns != 'blueTeamWin'], df_train.blueTeamWin)